StevieLamb/powershell-intune-samples-MSAL/Readme.md

 ---
 # Intune Graph Samples

-This repository of PowerShell sample scripts show how to access Intune service resources.
-They demonstrate this by making HTTPS RESTful API requests to the Microsoft Graph API from PowerShell.
+This repository of PowerShell sample scripts show how to access Intune service resources - using MSAL instead of ADAL for authentication.
+They demonstrate this by making HTTPS RESTful API requests to the Microsoft Graph API from PowerShell using the MSAL.PS module to assist with AuthN and AuthZ.

+At this time only DeviceConfiguration scripts are being amended to use MSAL.PS.

 Documentation for Intune and Microsoft Graph can be found here [Intune Graph Documentation](https://docs.microsoft.com/en-us/graph/api/resources/intune-graph-overview?view=graph-rest-1.0).